-Cost of Goods Sold

-Cost of goods sold for the nine months ended January 31, 2014 and 2013 were \$30,635 and \$7,106 respectively, an increase of \$23,529, or approximately 77%.
-The increase is primarily due to the sales of the home-use vaporizers.
+Cost of Goods Sold Cost of goods sold for the three months ended July 31, 2014 and 2013 were \$97,435 and \$0 respectively.
+The increase is primarily due to the launch of our new business and sales of the mCig's and VitaCig's electronic cigarettes.